–Executive Summary of What Stops Leaders from Good to Great

 Most people know industrial insights and miss the other one—the health of the Ego.
 Individuals with an unhealthy Ego may be able to see facts but choose to act contrary to satisfy their Ego.
 They can be eager to tell the world how smart they are, which are not good to their image.
 Behaviors here are mainly secondary; therefore, behavior modification can be painful and slow.
 On the contrary, a healthy Ego can make many negative behaviors go away easily.

-On the other hand, the same system also builds a broad knowledge foundation that Western Culture fails to do.
-Subsequently, Western leaders may not pick up new trends as fast as Japanese can.
-Both vision and strategy are critical to a leader’s decision-making.
+In addition, strategy, innovation and culture matter.
+For example, the Eastern Culture builds a broad knowledge foundation that Western Culture fails to do.
+Subsequently, Western leaders may not pick up new trends as fast as Eastern can. from PwC CEO Study to How to Go from Good to Great Efficiently will give you more information.

 Some human nature can be self-destructive, for example, over-credit self.
 When the Ego is inflated by successes, the self-destruction often blow.
 For example, they step out of their circle of competence and make unwise investments.
 They can refuse new ideas and abuse others.
-The human nature can blind their IQ and EQ.
+They can start to abuse others to satisfy their Ego.
 Can a pioneer in innovation be immune to self-destruction?
 No.

-Mr. C is a pioneer in innovation.
-After watching his videos at TED and Youtube, I found that he and I shared a lot, such as creative confidence, think design, project learning, playing hard, creativity and interest in human development, etc. We take far more steps in innovation than he does, but he names his items beautifully, and people know his work far better than ours.
-I love to meet the people with the talent that I do not.
-His secretary told he only had two open office hours that week, 9-11am on Wednesday.
+Mr. C is a pioneer in innovation who shared a lot with us, such as creative confidence, think design, project learning, playing hard, creativity and interest in human development, etc. We take far more steps in innovation than he does, but he names his items beautifully, and people know his work far better than ours.
+I love to meet the people with the talent that I do not and made appointment through his secretary.

-Because of unexpected traffic, parking, confusion of the campus, and the lengthy discussion of the person ahead of me, I only had a few minutes with him.
+Because of unexpected traffic and the lengthy discussion of the person ahead of me, I only had a few minutes with him.
 We planned to Skype the next week since he needed to attend his faculty meeting at 11 am and had all the time the next week.
 But I only received an email from him, saying he needed to take his vacation the next week.
-Until today it is still hard for me to believe he could send me that email.
-Somehow, I would rather be late that day to see what I could not otherwise.

 3. General Leadership Development Needs